Mirror Mirror on the wall, which is the best partnership of them all?

 3. Social Factors:

-How do you choose the perfect SaaS partnership?
+How do you choose the perfect SaaS partnership model?

 Now remember, this could be as tricky as finding a life partner, with long term commitment, investment and hopes of a stable relationship.
 We’ve got you covered though!